-These fish are naturally found in Central Europe and Asia, with various carp species originally domesticated in East Asia as a food fish.
+These fish are naturally found in Central Europe and Asia, with various carp species originally domesticated in East Asia as food fish.
 They are coldwater fish and can survive in a number of conditions.
-As a colorful descendant of carp, koi were bred specifically for their motley coloration, and have been kept in captivity for thousand of years.
+As a colorful descendant of carp, koi were bred specifically for their motley coloration, and have been kept in captivity for thousands of years.

 Koi fish tank size

-Koi are usually kept in an outdoor or indoor pond, as opposed to tank.
+Koi are usually kept in an outdoor or indoor pond, as opposed to a tank.
 This is because koi can grow incredibly large.
 They live for a long time – up to thirty years – and the environment that best produces these long-living fish is one that is spacious and well-maintained.